Introduction

 oc publish hello-world/

 From a consumer's perspective, a component is an HTML fragment.
-You can render components just on the client-side, just on the server-side, or use the client-side rendering as failover strategy for when the server-side rendering fails (for example because the registry is not responding quickly or is down).
+You can render components client-side, server-side, or fall back to client-side rendering when server-side rendering fails (for example, if the registry is slow or unavailable).

 When published, components are immutable and semantic versioned.
 The registry allows consumers to get any version of the component: the latest patch, or minor version, etc.